How do I Book an Appointment?

 Does it matter what time I telephone the surgery?

 Our telephones are busiest between 8:00am and 10:00am.
-Wherever possible we would ask you to try to leave the lines free between these times for patients who have an urgent need for an appointment that day and call later in the day for future appointments, test results, medication and other queries.
-This way whenever you have an urgent need it will be easier for you to get through.
+Wherever possible we would ask you to try to leave the lines free between these times for patients who need to book an appointment for that day and call later in the day for test results and other queries.
+This way whenever you need to book an appointment for that day it will be easier for you to get through.

 How do you know that you have enough appointments?